BOB450/OpenHue/README.md

 ## How to Build (on linux)

-### If you want to build your self from source first have cmake installed and the gcc complier and clone project then cd into builds and run cmake .. then run make.
+### If you want to build your self from source first have cmake installed and the gcc complier and clone project then cd into builds and run cmake .. then run make